Learn from top nature photographers and photograph nature at its best.

 2015 Dates: Friday, May 29 – Sunday, May 31

 The annual Nature Photography Weekend at Grandfather Mountain allows participants to hear presentations from top nature photographers in the evenings and photograph spectacular scenery and native animals during the day.
-Images from Friday and Saturday’s photo excursions are entered in an informal contest with winners announced Sunday morning.
+Images from Friday and Saturday’s photo excursions are entered in an informal contest with winners announced at the event’s conclusion Sunday.

 The Grandfather Mountain Nature Photography Weekend includes a friendly but competitive contest.
 Speakers give presentations during the evening sessions, leaving the days free for participants to practice their skills at one of the most spectacular destinations for photographing nature in the Southeast.